atomvm/AtomVM/UPDATING.md

 binaries need to be rebuilt with the proper offset using `uf2tool`.
 - On ESP32, SSID and PSK stored in NVS are no longer read by network module.
 Applications must fetch the values and pass them to `network:start/1` or `network:start_link/1`.
+- The `lib.avm` partition is no longer supported on ESP32.
+If you have been using a spacialized partitioning of your ESP32 flash (uncommon), AtomVM will no longer try to load code off this partition name.